snapcraft-gui/snapcraft-gui/README.md

 Graphical user interface to create snaps using snapcraft as backend , written in qt.

 #Current task:
-Snap package Manager (click package manager in file menu to see):
+Snap package Manager (click package manager in file menu to see): [Started]

 	-with local snap installation capabilities [Done]